Symptoms and Diagnosis of Cardiomyopathy

 One or more of the following tests may be recommended to diagnose cardiomyopathy:

-• Chest X-ray: A chest X-ray takes pictures of the organs and structures inside your chest, and can show whether your heart is enlarged.
-It can also reveal whether fluid is building up in your lungs.
+- Chest X-ray: A chest X-ray takes pictures of the organs and structures inside your chest.
+It can show whether your heart is enlarged or if fluid is building up in your lungs.

-• Electrocardiogram (EKG or ECG): An EKG records the heart’s electrical activity, showing how fast the heart is beating and whether its rhythm is steady or irregular.
-An EKG can detect cardiomyopathy as well as other problems, including heart attacks, arrhythmias (abnormal heartbeats) and heart failure.
-To diagnose heart problems that come and go, you may have to wear a portable EKG monitor.
+- Electrocardiogram (EKG or ECG): An EKG records the heart’s electrical activity, showing how fast the heart is beating and whether its rhythm is steady or irregular.
+An EKG may reveal changes from cardiomyopathy as well as other problems, including heart attacks, arrhythmias (abnormal heartbeats) and heart failure.

-• Holter and event monitors: Both are portable devices that record your heart’s electrical activity during your normal daily activities.
+- Holter and event monitors: Both are portable devices that record your heart’s electrical activity during your normal daily activities.
 A Holter monitor records the heart’s electrical activity for a 24- or 48-hour period.
 An event monitor records your heart’s electrical activity only at certain times.
+You may have to wear this portable monitor to diagnose heart problems that come and go.

-• Stress test: In a stress test, the aim is to make your heart work hard (and beat fast) while tests are performed.
+- Stress test: The aim of a stress test is to make your heart work hard (and beat fast) while tests are performed.
 These tests may include nuclear heart scanning, echo, and positron emission tomography (PET) scanning.
 You’ll be asked to walk in place on an inclined treadmill.
 If you're unable to exercise, you may be given medicine to simulate the effects of exertion.

 Diagnostic procedures